Skip to main content

 What to Include in Your Master Supplier Agreement — Quebec (Accord-cadre fournisseur)

-A comprehensive and legally valid Quebec supplier agreement must include the following key elements to be enforceable under the CCQ and applicable regulatory frameworks:
+A thorough and legally valid Quebec supplier agreement must include the following key elements to be enforceable under the CCQ and applicable regulatory frameworks:

 **Identification of Parties:** Full legal names, addresses, and business registration numbers (NEQ for Quebec corporations) of both the supplier and the buyer, and the identity and authority of all signing representatives.
 Where a supplier is a foreign entity, its country of incorporation and any applicable registration requirements under Quebec law should be addressed.